Appendices

 14. Verify that an adequate number of appropriately placed cleanouts, manholes, access panels, and other access features are provided to allow unobstructed and safe access to the subsurface detention SMP for routine maintenance and inspection of inflow, outflow, underdrains, and storage systems.
 [Section 4.8.3, 17]

-15. Verify that an observation well is provided for a subsurface detention SMP that includes stone storage and that it meets the following requirements:
+15. Verify that observation wells are provided for SMPs that include stone storage and that they meet the following requirements:

 1. The observation well must be placed at the invert of the stone bed.
 [Section 4.8.3, 18a]

-2. An observation well must be located near the center of the stone bed system to monitor the level and duration of water stored within the system (drain down time).
+2. The observation well must be located near the center of the stone bed system to monitor the level and duration of water stored within the system (drain down time).
+A minimum of six inches of clearance must be provided between the edge of the observation well’s concrete ring or frame and any nearby site features (curbing, tree pits, sidewalk edge, etc.).
+Plan view dimensioning for the proposed location of the observation well, relative to the boundaries of the SMP it lies within, must be provided on the plans.
 [Section 4.8.3, 18b]

 3. Adequate inspection and maintenance access to the observation well must be provided.
 [Section 4.8.3, 18c]